 Topics

-• Robotic interventions to restore limb function (including foot ulcers).
+• Robotic interventions to restore musculoskeletal function.

-• Use of alternative therapies such as massage, tai chi etc. in the treatment of physical impairments.
+• Use of alternative therapies such as massage, tai chi, etc. in the treatment of physical impairments.

 Shared Interests and Overlaps